codethesaurus/docs/docs/install.md

 ## Docker Container

-One of the easiest ways to run Code Thesaurus locally is through a Docker container.
+The second easiest way to run Code Thesaurus locally is through a Docker container.

 ### Build and Run the Container